-You can use the scene viewer and scene-based apps in desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
+You can use Scene Viewer and scene-based apps in desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
 In addition, your hardware must have a graphics card installed that supports WebGL.
 Make sure your graphics card has the latest drivers installed and has at least 512 MB of video memory.
-For best performance, it is recommended that you use the latest versions of Chrome or Firefox and that your graphics card should have 1 GB or more of video memory.
-The scene viewer is not supported on mobile devices.
+For best performance, it is recommended that you use the latest versions of Chrome or Firefox and that your graphics card have 1 GB or more of video memory.
+Scene Viewer is not supported on mobile devices.

-The scene viewer and scene-based apps require a desktop web browser that supports WebGL.
+Scene Viewer and scene-based apps require a desktop web browser that supports WebGL.
 The latest versions of the most common desktop browsers have WebGL built in.
 To test if your browser has WebGL enabled, open get.webgl.org.
 To troubleshoot WebGL-related issues, visit WebGL troubleshooting.
-Make sure you keep your browser up-to-date as WebGL is an evolving technology and each browser version brings improvements that the scene viewer relies on for optimal performance.
+Make sure you keep your browser up-to-date as WebGL is an evolving technology and each browser version brings improvements that Scene Viewer relies on for optimal performance.

 - Internet Explorer 11*

 - Safari 9 and later*